 |Mark||1 (each correct answer)|

-Now let us know about the question types of IELTS Reading test in the below table:
+Now let us know about the question types of the IELTS Reading test in the below table:

 |Questions type-1||Multiple choice|

 |Questions type-3||Identifying the writer’s views/claims|

 |Questions type-5||Matching headings|

 |Questions type-6||Matching figures|